 Full descriptions of IESO-contracted province-wide CDM programs are available on the IESO's intranet LDC and additional initiative information can be found on the saveONenergy website at https://saveonenergy.ca.
-The targeted customer types, objectives, and individual descriptions for each program initiative are detailed in Appendix A. Discussion of LDC's experience with these programs is provided below.
+The targeted customer types, objectives, and individual descriptions for each program initiative are detailed in Appendix A. Discussion of Guelph Hydro's delivery experience with these programs is provided below.